Saturation-Aware Angular Velocity Estimation: Extending the Robustness of SLAM to Aggressive Motions: RESULTS

 \subsection{Angular velocity estimation}

-~ Using the angular velocity estimation method described in \autoref{sec:speed-estimation}, the angular velocity of the platform was estimated for all the runs in our dataset.
+~ Using the angular velocity estimation method described in \autoref{sec:speed-estimation}, the angular velocity of the platform was estimated for all of the runs in our dataset.
 An example is shown for a single run in the left subplot of \autoref{fig:angular-velocity-error}.
+Our method was applied to the MTi-30 measurements and the VN-100 measurements were used as ground truth.
 The speed estimation error during gyroscope saturation periods with and without our method is shown for all runs in our dataset in the right part of \autoref{fig:angular-velocity-error}.
-Only periods of saturation are studied (\ie the light gray area), as angular velocities are the same with or without our speed estimation method outside saturation zones.
+Only periods of saturation are studied (\ie the light gray area), as angular velocities are the same with or without our speed estimation method outside the saturation zones.
 When accounting for all runs, our approach reduces the angular velocity error median by~\SI{83.4}{\%}, when compared to saturated gyroscope measurements.
-As expected, our angular velocity estimation approach significantly reduces angular velocity error under gyroscope saturations, especially for extreme values.
+As expected, our angular velocity estimation approach significantly reduces the angular velocity error under gyroscope saturations, especially for extreme values.
+The spikes in estimated angular velocity are due to the free-fall assumptions which are no longer valid at the moment of collisions.